lago-project/lago/docs/lago-tutorial/README.rst

 This command will use the following default configurations:

--  The command will serch for a file named "LagoInitFile" that will be used as the init file.
+-  The command will search for a file named "LagoInitFile" that will be used as the init file.
 -  The workdir will be named ".lago"
--  The
+-  As mentioned above, The default repo will be used.

-   `http://templates.ovirt.org/repo/repo.metadata <default%20template%20repo%20file>`__
+Note: Lago will copy the deployment scripts into the new environment, and set up the following environment variables:

-   will be used.
+- $LAGO_PREFIX_PATH = .lago/current

-Note: by default the init.json file is configured with a relative path from /lago-work-dir to the deployment scripts.
+- $LAGO_WORKDIR_PATH = .lago

-If you are using the Auto configuration, or give any other name to the workdir, you should edit the relative path.
+so when using a relative path to the deployment (in the init file), there is no worry that the path will be broken when trying to deploy the vms from a directory that doesn't satisfy the relative path.

 Deploy the VMs
 ^^^^^^^^^^^^^^